-It’s official: Acorns entered the $28.21 trillion with Acorns Later, which offers Roth, traditional and SEP IRA accounts under the Acorns investing model.
-The launch, which came at the end of April, follows Acorn’s acquisition of Portland-based retirement fintech firm Vault in November 2017.
+It’s official: Acorns entered the $28.21 trillion retirement market with Acorns Later, which offers Roth, traditional and SEP IRA accounts under the Acorns investing model.
+The much-anticipated launch, which came at the end of April, follows Acorn’s acquisition of Portland-based retirement fintech firm Vault in November 2017.
 Acorns Later follows the formula of a standard Acorns account, where users invest on a one-time or recurring basis or through the firm’s hallmark Round-Ups system.
 Round-Ups allows users to link a checking or credit card account to the app and round each purchase up to the nearest dollar, investing the rounded-up change in $5 increments in the Acorns portfolio.
 Access to Acorns Later requires a standard Acorns account and is available for an additional $1 per month, making the total cost of Acorns and Acorns Later $2 per month (for accounts with less than $1 million invested).

 Recent Acorns Later Tweet

 The firm promotes Acorns Later heavily on social media as well as on a public site landing page that highlights features of the account, including funding options and fees; short videos discussing the differences between Roth, traditional and SEP IRAs; and a brief FAQ section.
 Prospective clients open an Acorns later account the same way they open a regular Acorns account.
 The application process automatically funnels them into the appropriate IRA based on criteria like investor age, income, and other factors, according to an article about the process by TechCrunch.